-(a) a bachelor's degree from the University of Sydney or equivalent qualification; and
+(a) a relevant Australian bachelor's degree (Graduate Diploma or Graduate Certificate) or equivalent qualification; and

 (b) evidence of the ability to meet the required prerequisite knowledge in relation to human development and of society; and

-(c) evidence of employment history in human and community services industry.
+(c) evidence of three years of relevant employment history in human and community services industry.

 How to apply